Frequently Asked Questions

-Q: Will there be upfront fees to connect to UFB?
+Q: Are there be upfront fees to connect to UFB?

 A: At a wholesale level (from the LFC to the RSP) there are no connection fees for standard residential installations.
 It is up to Retail Service Providers (RSPs) whether they charge an upfront fee to connect, as they set retail prices.

-Q: Will I have to re-wire my home to enjoy the benefits of UFB?
+Q: Should I re-wire my home to enjoy the benefits of UFB?

 If you are renovating your home it is worth planning for your future communications requirements.
 Power users (for example, those who may wish to have multiple family members accessing different media-rich video services at the same time) may be best to upgrade their in-home wiring to Cat 5 or 6 standard.
 If you are doing so, ask your contractor to follow the TCF Premise Wiring Code.